NguyenHienNg/Note-App/docs/README.md

 - Related information – You can check out our project on GitHub, contribute translations, or report bugs to help reduce our workload and improve user support.

-**If you’ve read through "About me", feel free to review our Privacy Policy and License Agreement below to better understand what we're doing:**
+**If you've read the "About" section, you might consider reviewing the Privacy Policy and License to Use below to better understand what we do:**

 Privacy Policy: [See here!](https://github.com/NguyenHienNg/Notes-App?tab=MIT-1-ov-file) | License: [See here!](https://github.com/NguyenHienNg/Notes-App?tab=security-ov-file)